jgori-ouistiti/CoopIHC/docs/guide/agents.rst

 Subclassing BaseAgent
 ------------------------

 You can only do so much with the BaseAgent.
-Creating more elaborate operators (or assistants) is best achieved by subclassing the BaseAgent class.
+Creating more elaborate users (or assistants) is best achieved by subclassing the BaseAgent class.
 This ensures that your new agent has the required bundle API methods.

 Usually, a custom agent will require redefining:

 * the ``__init__()`` method, which describes how the instance of the class is created
-* the ``finit()`` method, which optionally provides a way to finish initializing the instance after the task operator and assistants have been bundled
+* the ``finit()`` method, which optionally provides a way to finish initializing the instance after the task user and assistants have been bundled
 * the ``reset()`` method, which describes what should happen to that instance before starting a new run
 * the ``sample()`` method which describes the policy of the agent
 * the ``render()`` method which describes how to render the agent's information to the display.

-In what follows, we explain the implementation of the ``GoalDrivenDiscreteOperator`` agent.
+In what follows, we explain the implementation of the ``GoalDrivenDiscreteUser`` agent.
 This is an agent which has discrete actions driven by a goal it is trying to reach.
-It takes advantage of an operator model [link], which includes a policy, and is given upon initializing.
+It takes advantage of an user model [link], which includes a policy, and is given upon initializing.

-To define this operator, we are going to add an internal state called 'Goal', which can take any value in a possible set of 'Targets' (defined elsewhere, in the task).
+To define this user, we are going to add an internal state called 'Goal', which can take any value in a possible set of 'Targets' (defined elsewhere, in the task).
 It is further assumed that the agent will change goal after each run, but that it won't need to change the goal during a run.
 As such, no internal state change is needed during the run, which means there is no need to have an inference engine.